 For people just beginning to walk with Jesus and looking for the tried-and-true paths for getting to feel their faith, this week’s book: Reclaiming the Lost Art of Biblical Meditation: Find True Peace in God, will set you on a good path.
 For anyone who has been wrecked by guilt-inducing Bible homework, either skip this week, or use the entries from a grace-filled perspective — the Bible is more like a flask than a task.

-Today’s Bible reading
+Today’s Bible reading and an excerpt

 More thoughts for meditation

 Harriet Tubman spent much time learning, memorizing and meditating on parts of the Bible, like her beloved Isaiah 16:3: “Hide the fugitives, do not betray the refugees.”
 Her meditation resulted in action.
 Her action continues to inspire us and give us confidence that Jesus is truly alive.
 Like her, if we change our minds, we can change our actions and will probably change the lives around us.

 If you are reading this, you probably already believe that last truth on some level and long for more light to drive away the dark shadows of anxiety, envy, anger, fear and other things that torment you.
 The Holy Spirit is with us to brighten us up, as Paul says puts it: to “shine in our hearts to give us the light of the knowledge of God’s glory displayed in the face of Christ” (2 Corinthians 4:6).
 When we meditate, we resist darkness and welcome light, as today’s reading calls us to do.